anttispitkanen/homepage-content/community.md

 ### Y-kampus

 <a href="http://y-kampus.fi" target="_blank">Y-kampus</a> is the entrepreneurship and innovation services at Tampere3 universities.
-I work at Y-kampus as a Network Facilitator organizing and hosting events for students and businesses, developing new forms of learning and sparring students with their business ideas.
+I worked at Y-kampus as a Network Facilitator organizing and hosting events for students and businesses, developing new forms of learning, sparring students with their business ideas and coaching students and staff, all with my awesome colleagues.
+New excellent Student Activators have since continued from where we left, and I have the pleasure to mentor and coach them in their work when needed.

-### Tampere Entrepreneurship Society

-<a href="http://www.tampere.es/" target="_blank">Tampere ES</a> is a non-profit, student-led open community where diverse people can meet and create their personal network in real life.
-I'm a board member since January 2018.

 ### TampereJS